LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/metamate.rst

 Select a threshold that you think is the best compromise between retaining authentic ASVs and rejecting nonauthentic ASVs.
 The first column is called "resultindex", and contains a unique value for each threshold. :guilabel:`Find the resultindex for your selected threshold.`

-Implementing Thresholds
+Implementing thresholds
 =======================

 We can now use metaMATE again to output the ASVs for the selected threshold.
 This is much more simple than before.
-We need two input files: the same set of denoised ASVs as we used for the ``metaMATE** find`` command, and the file ending ``_resultcache`` in the output directory.
+We need two input files: the same set of denoised ASVs as we used for the ``metaMATE find`` command, and the file ending ``_resultcache`` in the output directory.

 Run the following command, replacing the file names with the names of your files, and ``N`` with the resultindex of your selected threshold.